 All Americans owe a debt of gratitude to the United States Armed Forces for preserving our country’s freedoms.
 Promises made at time of enlistment to our military personnel need to be bindingly kept and adequately maintained as future needs evolve.
 Our wounded warriors need to be treated with the best medical services available and the utmost care in order for them to proceed in a normal and capable productive life.
 We must invest funds now until the massive claims backlog at the Veteran’s Administration is cleared up so these veterans can then receive the timely medical care and services that they’ve earned with their service.

 I believe the only war we should ever enter should be in defense of the American homeland and those of our greatest allies that directly affect our national sovereignty.
 The continental Americas, geographically protected by massive oceans, need to be strategical protected from foreign incursion.
 The US can ill afford to get drawn into future hotspots such as North Korea, Taiwan, Turkey, and numerous African and Middle Eastern countries that are not in our direct interests.
 Much of my opinion of noninterventionism by the United States military comes from the political saddling that our boys have to endure after the conflict has started.
 Instead of letting our military forces dominate with all its might and bring it to a quick ending, some political dinks in Washington have to handcuff them with a modern day version of ‘don’t fire until you see the whites of their eyes’.
 This of course leads to more needless deaths, endless money being flushed and even more global hatred toward the United States.
-I am reluctantly supportive of the use of our Air Force and Naval services to provide support to nations when dealing with such purely evil groups that have no bounds when it comes to recklessly destroying humanity, such as ISIS and Boko Haram, .
+I am reluctantly supportive of the use of our Air Force and Naval services, in a no boots on the ground role, to provide support to nations when dealing with such purely evil groups that have no bounds when it comes to recklessly destroying humanity, such as ISIS and Boko Haram.

 This is OUR money!
 Yet we let the government spend it like they had inherited it.
 Too often the government is spending with no sense or no record of where the money went or what was done with it.
 We need full disclosure of the money trails and routine audits to ensure all spending is accounted for and used responsibly.

 Fiscal responsibility needs to be mandatory of our elected officials.
 You certainly would not spend recklessly with your family’s money and then hope for the best in the future.
 Yet somehow it has become common place for our government to do just that.
-The national debt has become such a enormous problem that it literally hinders the decision making of all spending legislation.
+The national debt has become such an enormous problem that it literally hinders the decision making of all spending legislation.
 It doesn’t matter what political party you belong to, either way it is fiscally irresponsible to continue such unsustainable and reckless spending with no regards to the national debt.
-Those officials that continue to do so need to be quickly removed from office.
+Those officials that routinely continue to do so need to be quickly removed from office.
+Imagine if we had 218 Congressmen that actually had the will to say NO...it all starts by you voting for a candidate that isn’t afraid to put the will of the people first.